Ball tampering

 In the sport of cricket, ball tampering is an action in which a fielder illegally alters the condition of the ball.
 The primary motivation of ball tampering is to interfere with the aerodynamics of the ball to aid swing bowling.

 Definition

 Under Law 41, subsection 3 of the Laws of Cricket, the ball may be polished without the use of an artificial substance, may be dried with a towel if it is wet, and have mud removed from it under supervision; all other actions which alter the condition of the ball are illegal.
-These are usually taken to include rubbing the ball on the ground, scuffing with a fingernail or other sharp object, or tampering with the seam of the ball.
+These are usually taken to include rubbing the ball on the ground, scuffing with a fingernail,using sandpaper or other sharp object, or tampering with the seam of the ball.

 Purpose

 Generally, the purpose of altering the state of the ball is to achieve more favourable bowling conditions.
 Examples of ball tampering would include a fielder applying a substance, such as lip balm or sweetened saliva, to shine one side of the ball or pick the seam of the ball to encourage more swing.
 Conversely, roughening one side of the ball by use of an abrasive or cutting surface (such as boot spikes or bottle caps or sandpaper) is also ball tampering.